-Preparing a mask set for a digital IC is very expensive (e.g. \$10) because of the very small dimensions involved.
+The one-time costs of preparing for production is called Non-Recurring Engineering (NRE).
+ASIC NRE, primarily preparing a mask set for a digital IC, is very high (e.g. \$10) because of the very small dimensions involved.

-Exercise 1: Approximately how many 5×5 mm die fit on a 300 mm wafer?
+Exercise 1: What improvement in number of transistors per unit area would be achieved by reducing the transistor dimensions from 7 nm to 5 nm?
+Approximately how many 5x5 mm die fit on a 300 mm wafer?